byu-oit/awslogin/README.rst

 ----

 -  gracefully handle the error case when the duo push is rejected
--  Add support for profiles (@dsw88 is this already done?)
 -  Authenticate once for 8 hours and rerun ``awslogin`` to relogin
 -  Write tests
    -  roles.py